3Teeth: History

-Name and formation
+Name and formation (2013–2014)

 The group initially formed as a fun passion-project between Mincolla and Swafford, who lived down the street from each other in Los Angeles.
 Mincolla did not have a musical background but had experience in visual arts and promotion.
 Mincolla and Swafford met at a weekly party called Lil Death, which was hosted by Mincolla, where they began discussing some ideas for a multi-media mix of visuals and music.
 The two soon met Andrew Means after being impressed by an online video he sent the pair which Mincolla described as looking "like a computer virus".

 After some of their music was hosted online and began to gain traction, the three sought out a guitarist for the project.
 Guitar work had initially been outsourced but the turnaround time was slow.
 Means had grown up with Brawner and suggested that the trio audition him, and after a successful audition Chase joined and 3Teeth had officially formed.

 The band took the name 3Teeth from the concepts of Odontomancy, which Mincolla described as an ancient form of divination where "the seer would read prophecies in the teeth like rune stones." as well as the word trident, which comes from Latin for "three teeth".
 Mincolla said of the trident: "...this divine weapon of God that brings destruction.
 It's what Marduk killed Tiamat with -- this caught thunderbolt or trident."

-The original line-up consisted of Mincolla, Brawner, Swafford, and Means, with Andrew Means performing live drums on an electric kit.
-Andrew Melendez joined as a live drummer the spring and summer tours in 2017 before Justin Hanson joined the group in the fall of 2017.
-The band signed to Century Media Records in April 2018 with Hanson being announced as the official fifth member of the band.
-Nick Rossi joined the live band in Fall 2019 as a temporary replacement for Hanson, who had injured his foot on the European tour earlier that year.
+The band was formed by Alexis Mincolla (vocals) and Xavier Swafford (keyboards, synthesizers), with Chase Brawner (guitar) and Andrew Means (bass & modular synth) joining shortly after.
+Means performed live drums on an electric kit.
+Andrew Melendez joined as then drummer in 2017 before Justin Hanson joined the group in the fall of 2017.
+The band signed to Century Media Records in April 2018, with Hanson being announced as the official fifth member of the band.
 In June 2020, the band announced that they had mutually parted ways with Hanson and that Rossi would be joining them as the new drummer to commence recording on the band's fourth album.

-Studio albums and other releases
+Self-titled debut album and shutdown.exe (2014–2017)

-Their self-titled debut album was released in 2014 and reached the number eight spot on iTunes Electronic Music Chart.
+Their self-titled debut album was released in 2014.
+The album contained the singles: "Pearls 2 Swine", "Master of Decay", and "Nihil".
+The album took six months to complete and half of the music written was cut from the album.
+The band was also unsure about how the album would be received.
+The album reached the number eight spot on iTunes Electronic Music Chart, and number two on iTunes industrial charts.
 A remix album titled Remixed followed in October 2014, featuring remixes by other prominent industrial artists such as KANGA and Aesthetic Perfection.